open2b/scriggo-site/doc/disassembler.md

 The instruction `NotZero` checks if the value addressed by the register `b` is not a zero value; if so, then stores `1` in the integer register `c`, otherwise stores `0`.

+There are three special cases:

-As a special case, if the value addressed by `b` has type interface and it is not `nil` then its dynamic value is taken.
+- if the value addressed by `b` has type interface and it is not `nil` then its dynamic value is taken.
+- if the value addressed by `b` has type slice then both the nil slice and the empty slice are considered zero.
+- if the value addressed by `b` has type channel then both the nil channel and the channel with no queued elements are considered zero.

 ```
 Syntax: NotZero b c ; description: c = 1 if b is not the zero value for its type